 Haworthia floribunda var. major M.B.Bayer

-Haworthia floribunda var. major is a stemless, leaf succulent growing clumps of leaf rosettes.
-The rosettes are up to 3 inches (7.5 cm) in diameter, each carrying about 20 leaves.
-The long, narrow leaves are dark green to bright yellowish-green, up to 1.4 inches (3.5 cm) long, lance-shaped and channelled, tapering and twisting to thin, elongated tips.
-The flowers are white and up to 0.5 inch (1.3 cm) long.
+Haworthia floribunda var. major is a stemless succulent that forms clumps of rosettes with about 20 long, narrow leaves.
+The rosettes are up to 3 inches (7.5 cm) in diameter.
+Leaves are dark green to bright yellowish-green.
+They are lance-shaped, channeled, tapering and twisting to thin elongated tips, and up to 1.4 inches (3.5 cm) long.
+Flowers are white and up to 0.5 inches (1.3 cm) long.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).